Gitart/Gitart/aboutme.md

 # 💡 Shortly about myself

 * Im very like structured information
-* I like building usefull application for people
+* I like building usefull application for people and companies
 * I try to make it easy to work with data
 * I have desire to create a digital space that is fun and convenient
 * I really enjoy talking to other people who think the same way as I do.